-A Write-off is an operational expense that deduces for tax purposes.
+A Write-off is an operational expense that is deduces for tax purposes.
 Anything you purchase for running a business profit is ‘expenses.’
 For decreasing the total taxable revenue, you need to deduct the cost of these items from the income.

 According to the IRS, write-offs include: